-- Characterize fish populations on the basis of species and life stage for affected water bodies (i.e., project footprint, upstream and downstream); - Classify and quantify fish habitat, as per the standard methods available from the Ontario Ministry of Natural Resources such as the Aquatic Habitat Inventory Manual or Ontario Stream Assessment Protocol. - It is advisable to contact Ontario Ministry of Natural Resources and Fisheries and Oceans Canada before beginning collection of baseline aquatic data to ensure that the information can be used for both the EA and permitting stages. - List any rare fish or mussel species that are known to be present. - Identify any potential waterbodies and fish habitat sites that could be rehabilitated for possible habitat gains to offset losses from the project.
+- Characterize fish populations on the basis of species and life stage for affected water bodies (i.e., project footprint, upstream and downstream); - List any rare fish or mussel species that are known to be present. - Identify any potential waterbodies and fish habitat sites that could be rehabilitated for possible habitat gains to offset losses from the project.